-This function returns the upper y axis limit for the y axis in a time, result or XY view.
+This function returns the upper y axis limit for the y axis of a channel in a time, result or XY view.
+The return value ignores the grouped or locked state of the channel.

-Func YHigh (chan%);
+Func YHigh(chan%);

-chan% The channel number (use 0 for a result or XY view).
+chan% The channel number (use 0 for an XY view).